 Sewer Line Leak

 Sewer lines that develop leaks are generally related to tree roots that grow inside the pipe.
 The tree root causes expansion inside the pipe and the pipe begins to break apart.
 Another sign that you have a leak is if you are frequently dealing with clogs in your home.
 Also, watch out for bubbling sounds coming from your toilet that is an indication of clogged pipes!!
-Click here for more information about a sewer line repair.
+Learn more information about sewer line repair.
 A little trick to see if the water leak is in your sewer line is to pour a few ounces of dye down the toilet and flush several times.
 Wait about 30-60 minutes and check the leaky area in the yard and if the dye shows up you have a leak in your sewer line!!

 Main Water Line Leak: Take these steps below